nano-o/ivy-proofs/fba-paxos/README.md

 It should be pretty easy to wrap them one at a time in a sensible name, and then track down the name resolution bugs.

+#### (Small) Rename or remove common type aliases

+`QSetQuorumChecker` in `libscp/QSetQuorumChecker.hpp` is the concrete instantiation of `QuorumChecker` in `libscp/QuorumChecker.hpp`.
+`QSetQuorumChecker` also defines some public type aliases (`using` declarations) for our most common domain types.
+These type aliases are used in other files (grep for `QSetQuorumChecker::`).
+The problem with these type aliases is that, in an effort to make them short, they're not meaningful, and quite confusing.
+Rename or remove the type aliases for clarity.

+* `QSetQuorumChecker::Node = stellar::NodeID`

+  This can probably be removed, since it's clearer to use the canonical name of the domain type, `stellar::NodeID`.

+* `QSetQuorumChecker::X = Slice<stellar::NodeID>`

+  This should properly be named `QSetQuorumChecker::Slice`, but I don't know the rules for duplicate names.
+  If the duplication is a problem, then also rename `Slice` in `libscp/QuorumChecker.hpp` to something more abstract.

+* `QSetQuorumChecker::XS = stellar::SCPQuorumSet`

+  This can probably be removed, since it's clearer to use the canonical name of the domain type, `stellar::SCPQuorumSet`.

+* `QSetQuorumChecker::XS = std::map<Node, XS, decltype(nodeid_cmp)*>`

+  This should be renamed to either `QSetQuorumChecker::NodesSlices` or `QSetQuorumChecker::QSetConfigs`.
+The difficulty here is making clear in the name that it contains configurations for multiple nodes.
+  We already use the singular term "qset config" elsewhere for a single node's qset, and it would be good to avoid colliding.

+#### (Medium) Audit use of sets & maps with explicit comparator

+We use types like `std::set<E, decltype(nodeid_cmp)*>`
+and `std::map<K, V, decltype(nodeid_cmp)*>`
+to key on `stellar::NodeID` in quite a few places.
+Values of these types must be constructed by explicitly passing in the `nodeid_cmp` comparator function because `stellar::NodeID` doesn't have a global comparison operator.
+It's easy to construct these values incorrecly, leading to crashes at runtime.

+Audit the use of these types and consider wrapping them to prevent incorrect construction.

+#### (Medium) Refactor the (de)serialization of `scp_qset` and/or `stellar::SCPQuorumSet`
 #### (Medium) Reorganize the repo as a C++ project

 This project and makefile are set up as an IVy project with some C++ code that